Actors'

 Chicago, IL

-In 1916, Paul Lucier was found dead in his room at the Grand Hotel in Chicago the morning after a performance by the Montgomery and Hayes act.
-According to a Denver Rocky Mountain News report, He had been ill, for about a week.
-Death was due to heart disease.
+Tragedy struck in 1916 when Paul Lucier was found dead in his room at the Grand Hotel in Chicago the morning after a performance by Lucier with the Montgomery and Hayes act.
+According to a Denver Rocky Mountain News report, Paul had been ill, for about a week.
+Death, at the age of 36, was due to heart disease.

-Following her husband's death, Iva, it appears, continued to perform.
-Newspapers from 1916-17 show Iva Lancton performing with Bonnie Gaylord, a member of the Muskegon Actors' Colony, on vaudeville stages across the United States and Canada.
+Following her husband's death, Iva continued to perform.
+Newspapers from 1916-17 show Iva Lancton performing with Bonnie Gaylord, wife of another colony resident, Tudor Cameron, on vaudeville stages across the United States and Canada.
+According to a Muskegon Chronicle May 1916 article, the pair, calling themselves The Apple Sisters presented a "talkfest" that took audiences, "into the dressing rooms of the theater."